shopping Ginger - all 5 varieties | shop organic only

 harvesting

-The best time to harvest ginger is any time after the leaves have died down.
+The best time to harvest ginger root is any time after the leaves have died down.
 Usually it takes eight to ten months to reach this point.

 preserving